 - Crusading Widower: Villainous example.

 - Cultured Badass: Loves tea, golf, public speeches... and blood baths.

 - Dark Is Evil: He is dressed mostly in black clothes.

-- Dark Messiah: An Ax-Crazy person with messiah complex will make you this by default.
+- Dark Messiah: Being an Ax-Crazy person with messiah complex will make you this by default.

-- A Day in the Limelight: In "Live Bait" and "Dead Weight", the audience is given a look at what's happened to him since his last appearance in season three.
+- A Day in the Limelight: In "Live Bait" and "Dead Weight", the audience is given a look at what's happened to him since his last appearance in Season 3.

-- A Death in the Limelight: The last three episodes of the first half of Season 4 was heavily focused on him until he was ultimately killed-off in the mid-season finale.
+- A Death in the Limelight: The last three episodes of the first half of Season 4 were heavily focused on him until he was ultimately killed-off in the mid-season finale.

-- Declaration of Protection: Towards the family headed by Lilly after her father passes away he had befriended, especially Meghan, in "Live Bait".
+- Declaration of Protection: Towards the family headed by Lilly after her father passed away he had befriended, especially Meghan, in "Live Bait".

 - Even Evil Has Loved Ones: Has a photograph of a wife and daughter, both of whom are seemingly deceased, much like the comics.
 It turns out, however, his daughter, Penny, is a walker and he keeps her hidden.

-- Evil Counterpart: He's Rick's, representing the worst that Officer Friendly could become: a brutal dictator driven insane with grief but could not recover.
+- Evil Counterpart: He's Rick's, representing the worst that Officer Friendly could become: a brutal dictator driven insane with grief who could not recover.